Venus Wong

 Panel discussion of Zombiology: Enjoy Yourself Tonight (2017) at the Freer Sackler Gallery.
-(2018) (Left to right: Tom, Venus Wong, and Alan Lo.)
+(2018) (Left to right: Tom, Wong, and Alan Lo.)

 Venus Wong Man-yik (王敏奕 (Wáng Mǐnyì)) is a Hong Kong actress currently contracted to TVB and TVB Music Group.

 Biography

 Early life

 Wong was born in 1992 in Huizhou, Guangdong, China and moved to Hong Kong when she was 1 years old along with her mother.
 She attended Christ Church Ching Wan Primary School and Rosehill School.

 Career

 In 2006, Wong participated in the television show Y2K Series (Y2K系列) at 14 years old.
 In 2008, she made her film debut in the movie High Noon (烈日當空) as a supporting character.
 In the same year, she appeared in the TV show "性本善" and played a waitress in the film Forgive and Forget (親愛的).
 Wong had appeared in a number of supporting roles in films, such as To Love or Not to Love, Camera and Lucky Boy.
 After playing a few more minor roles, she studied at the City University of Hong Kong before dropping out in 2012 to study Drama in New York City, United States.
 She had also appeared in numerous TV commercials and had promoted brands such as Olympus, Nokia and Brandy.

 In 2013, Wong filmed her first TVB drama Never Dance Alone, playing the younger version of Rachel Lee’s character.
 The drama was broadcast in 2014.
 In 2020, she signed contracts with TVB and The Voice Entertainment（now known as TVB Music Group）.